opengauss-mirror/docs/content/en/docs/Developerguide/developer-options.md

 This parameter is a POSTMASTER parameter.
 Set it based on instructions provided in  [Table 1](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

+It is not recommended to modify the default value of this parameter.
+If it is set to on, the system tables may be damaged and the database may not start.

 **Value range**: Boolean

 -   **on**  indicates that the structures of system tables can be modified.